schibsted/spid-tech-docs/Readme.md

 ## /:tabs
 ```

+Note that the sub-headings must be one level below the tabs heading,
-Note that you may use any heading level you like, but the opening `:tabs` and
-closing `/:tabs` must be in the same heading level.
+and that the opening `:tabs` and closing `/:tabs` must be in the same
+heading level.

 #### Example code